carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-3.md

 }
 ```

-For a simple C++ approach to rewrite involving matching a tree-like pattern in
+For a simple C++ approach to rewrite, involving matching a tree-like pattern in
 the IR and replacing it with a different set of operations, we can plug into the
 MLIR `Canonicalizer` pass by implementing a `RewritePattern`: